Griguoli09/gnome-shell-gtranslator-extension/README.md

 ## Requirements

 - GNOME Shell 42 or later
-- A Google account with access to Google Gemini 1.5 Flash API
+- A Google account with access to Google Gemini API (flash model suggested)
 - A Google Gemini API key
 - XClip (for image clipboard support): `sudo apt install xclip` on Debian/Ubuntu-based systems